Cyclenerd/google-workload-identity-federation/README.md

 Avoid service account keys and instead use the [Workload Identity Federation](https://cloud.google.com/iam/docs/configuring-workload-identity-federation).
 You can learn more about the best way to authenticate service accounts on Google Cloud in this repo.

+If you have understood the concept, you can also use the prepared [Terraform modules](./allow/examples/).
+This makes the setup much faster and automated.
+Examples and explanation can be found [here](./allow/examples/).

+Quick link to the tutorial for...
 * :octocat: [GitHub](#set-up-identity-federation-for-github-action)
 * 🦊 [GitLab](#set-up-identity-federation-for-gitlab-ci)